WithPrecedent/camina/README.md

 ## What is camina?

+*"Truth is truth.
+How you deal with it is up to you."* - Captain Camina Drummer

 This package adds functionality to core Python container classes and provides functions for common tasks.

 ## Why use camina?

 ## Mappings

 * `Dictionary`: drop-in replacement for a python dict with an `add` method for a default mechanism of adding data, a `delete` method for a default mechanism of deleting data, and a `subset` method for returning a subset of the key/value pairs in a new `Dictionary`.
 * `Catalog`: wildcard-accepting dict which is intended for storing different options and strategies.
 It also returns lists of matches if a list of keys is provided.
 * `Library`: a dictionary that automatically supplies key names for stored items.
 The 'overwrite' argument determines if a unique key should always be created or whether entries may be overwritten.

 ### Sequences

 * `Listing`: drop-in replacement for a python list with an `add` method for a default mechanism of adding data, a `delete` method for a default mechanism of deleting data, and a `subset` method for returning a subset of the key/value pairs in a new `Listing`.
 * `Hybrid`: iterable with both dict and list interfaces.
 Stored items must be hashable or have a `name` attribute.

 ### Passthrough

 * `Proxy`: transparently wraps an object and directs access methods to access the wrapped object when appropriate (under construction for edge cases).

 ### Converters